Content on this page was generated by AI and has not been manually reviewed.

 Should I use a VPN extension in Edge or a full VPN app?

 For device-wide protection, a full VPN app is preferred because it protects all traffic, not just Edge.
 A browser extension can be useful for browser-specific privacy, but it won’t shield other apps on your device.
-Browsec vpn microsoft edge

 Can a VPN prevent my IP from being leaked while using Edge?

 A VPN can prevent IP leaks if it’s properly configured kill switch enabled, DNS leak protection on, IPv6 handled.
 However, misconfigurations can still reveal your IP, so testing is essential.
+Best vpn edge extension 2026

 What is a DNS leak and how do I prevent it with Edge?